NishantSahay123/ALU-32bit/README.md

 # ALU-32bit
 32-bit ALU verilog program that performs addition, subtraction, addition with carry, subtraction with borrow, increment, decrement, transfer, AND, OR, XOR, NOT, logical shift left and right, and arithmetic shft left and right.
+Test bench is self-checkiing based so just compile the files.